 Contemplative psychotherapy is an approach to psychotherapy, which blends principles of contemplative or mindfulness practice with western psychology.
 One of the core principles of contemplative study is that everyone has "basic goodness."This means that fundamentally we are all born into this world with inherent worth and a nature oriented toward wellness.

 Understand and discover yourself

-Using a mindfulness based and the present moment centered therapy, it is possible to build a deeper relationship with the distanced parts of yourself.
+Using mindfulness-based and present moment-centered therapy, it is possible to build a deeper relationship with the distanced parts of yourself.

 The way we discover our gifts is to understand and discover ourselves.

-By learning to quite the mind (to quite or halt the never ending dialogue running in our heads) we can increase the capacity for awareness of the present moment.
-We can participate more fulling in our life as it is actually happening, right now!
-This is quite important, because we only have this present moment in which we are alive to experience anything.
+By learning to quiet the mind (to quiet or halt the never-ending dialogue running in our heads) we can increase the capacity for awareness of the present moment.
+We can participate more fully in our life as it is actually happening, right now!
+This is quite important because we only have this present moment in which we are alive to experience anything.
 When we orient around the present moment we might also find an intuitive intelligence within our mind and body.
 This intelligence whether it be emotions or a physical felt sensation can inform us about our needs and current situation.

 Working with Your emotional experience is an essential part of Your life.

 Therapy is also about helping you develop practices for cultivating mindful awareness in all moments of your life, even outside of therapy sessions.
 Our emotional experience of the world is full of rich experiences, that many times can be life enhancing, such as experiences of joy.
 Our experience of other emotions like sadness can also be quite difficult.
 When we learn to embrace our present moment situation more often, we learn how to enjoy or work with all the experiences of life.

 Developing mindful awareness helps connect us to the direct felt sense of emotion in the body, which the practice allows for a greater and more full experience of our everyday lives.